natematias/governing-human-algorithm-behavior/README.md

 Questions for discussion on Canvas and in class:
 * For your team's topic, how might it be possible to ask the public to report incidents?
 * Would the public be able to notice and distinguish possible incidents?
-* What kind of public awarness be necessar
+* What kind of public awareness will be necessary?

 <!--#### Thurs 04-16 Policy Topic: Protecting Algorithms from Bad People with Content Moderation